telerik/fiddler-everywhere-docs/traffic/compare-traffic.md

 >tip The **Compare Sessions (BETA)** feature is under active development and subject to additional changes and improvements in future releases.

-## Comparing Sessions
+## Comparing Live Traffic Sessions

-Fiddler Everywhere provides a comparing option for detailed differentiation of two captured sessions.

-To compare sessions from the **Live Traffic** list:
+Fiddler Everywhere provides a comparing option for detailed differentiation of two or more captured sessions from the [**Live Traffic**]({%slug web-sessions-list%}) list.

 1. Set **Live Traffic** to **Capturing** and make the requests.
 As a result, the sessions are captured and displayed in the **Live Traffic** list.